Mjz86/c_colon/mcc.md

-stack pointer is like itanum , except the base pointer is a register, the caller can assume its value is the same after the call, usually some optimizations might use other stratch registers as base pointer as well ,but this one is special because it isnt used through a fastdyncallee dynamic call.
+stack pointer is like itanum , except the base pointer is a register, the caller can assume its value is the same after the call, usually some optimizations might use other stratch registers as base pointer as well ,but this one is special because it isn't used through a fastdyncallee dynamic call.